 Present-day Lithuanians, along with Latvians and ancient Prussians, are descendants of the Balts, an Indo-European ethnic group that settled on the Baltic coast 4000 years ago.

-The formation of Lithuania dates back to around 1009 and has since undergone a series of invasions and conquests by neighbouring countries.
+The formation of Lithuania dates back to around 1009 and the region has endured a series of invasions and conquests by neighbouring countries.
 In the 13th century the Kingdom of Lithuania was formed and was one of the largest areas in Europe to adopt Christianity.
-In 1795 Lithuania was taken over by the Russian Empire, and remain under its control until 1918 when it reestablished itself as a democratic state.
+In 1795 Lithuania was taken over by the Russian Empire, and remain under its control until 1918 when it re-established itself as a democratic state.